Job Title: Social Researcher

-We are looking for people appreciate WaterSHED’s values and mission, have excellent communication skills, are entrepreneurial and creative, take initiative, and are enthusiastic.
-Good problem-solving, critical-thinking skills, honesty, and trustworthiness are essential.
-See our values at www.watershedasia.org/about-us
+We are looking for someone who appreciates the objectives and values of WaterSHED, has excellent communication skills, is entrepreneurial and creative, takes initiative, and is enthusiastic.
+Good problem-solving, critical-thinking skills, honesty and trustworthiness are essential.
+See our values at www.watershedasia.org/about/.

-- A cover letter, outlining your research skills (max.
-200 words) and your involvement in past research projects (max.
-300 words);
+- Cover letter, outlining your research skills and your involvement in past research projects (max. one page)

 to firstname.lastname@example.org with the subject “Social Researcher”.